Highlighted-dev/musidle-guess-todays-song/README.md

-# This project has been merged with open-book-chronicle.
+# This project has been merged with another project.
 It won't be updated anymore (10.31.2024)

 # MusidleGuessTodaysSong